robshelly/pko-website/content/en/docs/getting_started/template-reference.md

 The above will return a `list` containing every found value (`[value1 otherValue1]`).

-If the give key is _not found_ in a map, that map will not have an item in the list (and the length of the returned list will be less than the number of dicts in the call to `pluck`.
+If the given key is _not found_ in a map, that map will not have an item in the list (and the length of the returned list will be less than the number of dicts in the call to `pluck`.